Article Contents

 Choose the statement from those given below that is most like you and the one that is least like you.

-Statement | Most like me | Least like me |
+Statement Most like me Least like me

-I like to work alone | ||
+I like to work alone

-I follow all rules | ||
+I follow all rules

-I want to be a leader |
+I want to be a leader

-Take SHL TestIf you need to prepare for a number of different employment tests and want to outsmart the competition, choose a Premium Membership from JobTestPrep.
+If you need to prepare for a number of different employment tests and want to outsmart the competition, choose a Premium Membership from JobTestPrep.

 You will get access to three PrepPacks of your choice, from a database that covers all the major test providers and employers and tailored profession packs.

-Get a Premium Package NowWhat Is the Pass Mark for the SHL Test?
+What Is the Passing Mark for the SHL Assessment?

 There are no standard pass marks in the SHL Tests.
 Each employer will have a specified benchmark that you must meet to be taken to the next level of the recruitment process.

-Your performance in most of the assessments in the SHL battery will be compared to the scores of other test takers, known as a norm group.
+Your performance in most of the assessments in the SHL battery will be compared to the high scores of other test takers, known as a norm group.

 The norm groups that are available for comparison include things like managers, supervisors, graduates and operational.

-Your result will be graded from A to E, with A being the top scorers.
 You can presume that only the top scorers will be taken further in the recruitment process, so to ensure success, you want to give your best performance in the assessment – so SHL test prep is key.

-How to Prepare for an SHL Assessment
+How to Prepare for your SHL Assessment

-Practice SHL tests are a brilliant way to prepare – they can be used as both an introduction to the content and structure of the assessment so that you can become more confident, as well as a way of structuring any revision or study plan that you might need to use.
+SHL practice tests are a brilliant way to prepare – they can be used as both an introduction to the content and structure of the assessment so that you can become more confident, as well as a way of structuring any revision or study plan that you might need to use.

 The paid-for premium Prep Packs that are at JobTestPrep offer more tests, different revision resources and helpful tips that will make a difference to your score.

-2. Practice Timings With SHL Test Examples
+Step 2.
+Rehearse Timings With SHL Practice Test Examples

-SHL Tests are designed to put you under pressure when you complete them, and you will not have long to work through the questions – so time management is important.
+SHL Assessment Tests are designed to put you under pressure when you complete them, and you will not have long to work through the questions – so time management is important.

 When you are practising, either with a full-length test or just individual examples, make sure that you are timing yourself.
 You want to be able to work quickly, accurately and efficiently to be successful in the real thing, so the most efficient practice will be under a time limit.

-3. Learn Basic Numerical and Verbal Skills
+Step 3.
+Learn Basic Numerical and Verbal Skills

 Whether you are taking the SHL Numerical Reasoning, SHL Deductive Reasoning, or even the SHL Verify G+, you will need to have good numeracy and literacy skills.